UK could face Russian ‘aggression’ for years to come, warns MI5 boss

 “We’re alive to the risk of these teams loaning players to each other, amplifying their strengths”, he added as he highlighted Iran providing support to Russia by supplying drones “inflicting misery in Ukraine”.

-Speaking in detail on the threat faced from Iran for the first time, he said the country“projects threat to the UK directly, through its aggressive intelligence services.
+Speaking in detail on the threat faced from Iran for the first time, he said the country is at times prepared to take “reckless action” and “projects threat to the UK directly through its aggressive intelligence services.

 “At its sharpest, this includes ambitions to kidnap or even kill British or UK-based individuals perceived as enemies of the regime.